-The Entity is subject to a minimum (free and unrestricted) liquidity covenant in the amount of \$10,000 on a consolidated basis.
-(See Note 8)
+The Entity is not subject to a minimum (free and unrestricted) liquidity on consolidated basis.

 The following table details the Entity's remaining contractual maturity for its liabilities with agreed repayment periods.
 The table has been drawn up based on the undiscounted cash flows or financial liabilities based on the earliest date on which the Entity can be required to pay.